frederic-perez/AmE-dictionary/data/dictionary.md

 __middle school__ _n_ :two: A school for students intermediate between elementary school and college; usually grades 9 to 12.
 __Middle West__ _n_ :dart: Another name for the Midwest.
 __middle-of-the-road__ _adj_ Standing for or following a course of action midway between extremes, esp. being neither liberal nor conservative in politics. _He is a middle of the road singer, and that’s a good thing._
+__middlebrow__ _n informal_ [:scroll: Formed on the pattern of highbrow and lowbrow] One who is somewhat cultured, with conventional tastes and interests; one who is neither highbrow nor lowbrow.
 __middleware__ _n_ :two::hammer:
 __middling__ _adj_ :two: __1__ Of medium size, position, or quality. __2__ Mediocre. _Syn_ average _A middling academic career._
 __midget race track__